mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 {% include image.html file="2019-projected.jpg" alt="Projected earnings for 2019" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

-Okay, that's a bit of a "fanciful" interpretation.
+Okay, that's a bit of a fanciful interpretation.
 The reason that my profits increased (i.e., remained negative, but decreased in magnitude) was that I reduced spending.

 # Costly lessons in outsourcing